LMUQ Project Investigators

 Professor Gehan Selim

-Gehan Selim is an Associate Professor in Architecture & Urbanism at University of Leeds and Fellow of the Senator George Mitchell Institute for Global Peace, Security and Justice.
+Gehan Selim is Chair in Architecture at University of Leeds and Fellow of the Senator George Mitchell Institute for Global Peace, Security and Justice.
 Dr Selim is an active researcher in Architecture, Urban Theory and Visualisation bridging between the social (people), the physical (buildings) and the urban (city).

 Shouib Nouh Ma’bdeh is an Assistant Professor currently serving as the chairman of the Department of Architecture and Design at Jordan University of Science and Technology.

 Dr Ma’bdeh teaches architecture design studios, supervising master and undergraduate students, and works as an environmental consultant.
 Current researches are related to social sustainability in traditional architecture and affordable homes.
 Mabdeh is an active member in different committees advocating the practice of green architecture and raising the awareness towards local environment.